 funds and/or establish academic offerings in those areas.

-- Hold a series of summits at Texas Tech over the next two years in areas of significant
+- Hold a series of summits at Texas Tech during the next two years in areas of significant

-national importance.
-Invite speakers/panelists that include politicians, funding agency
+national importance and invite speakers/panelists including politicians, funding agency

-their view of research and workforce needs in these areas.
+their views of research and workforce needs in these areas

 - Identify topical areas for summits through a faculty proposal process coordinated

-by the Strategic Directions Committee.
-Start with a summit in the area of energy.
+by the Strategic Directions Committee, starting with a summit in the area of energy

 - Elucidate niche areas of opportunity by assessing the synergy that results between